rossw42/keyboard_stuff/qmk_utilities/ascii_keymap_gen/README.md

 - **Levinson** - Split ortholinear
 - **Nyquist** - Split ortholinear

-## Troubleshooting
+## Troubleshooting (The Rare Times It Doesn't Work)

 ### Layout Not Detected
 If your keyboard isn't detected automatically:
 1. Check if it's in the supported list (`--list`)
-2. Verify your keymap.c uses standard QMK LAYOUT() functions
+2. Verify your keymap.c uses standard QMK LAYOUT() functions (not some custom macro)
 3. Force a specific layout with `--layout <name>`
-4. Consider adding support for your keyboard
+4. Consider adding support for your keyboard (it's easier than you think!)

 ### Key Count Mismatch
 If you get key count errors:
+- Count your keys again (seriously, we've all been there)
 - Ensure your LAYOUT() function has the expected number of parameters
 - Check for extra commas or missing keys in your keymap
-- Verify the layout configuration matches your keyboard variant
+- Verify you're using the right keyboard variant (looking at you, Lily58 Pro vs regular)

 ### Template Formatting Issues
-If ASCII output looks wrong:
+If ASCII output looks wonky:
-- Check template alignment (use consistent `{k#:^width}` formatting)
+- Check template alignment (consistent `{k#:^width}` formatting is your friend)
 - Ensure all key positions are defined in the template
-- Test with a simple keymap first
+- Test with a simple keymap first before your 47-layer masterpiece

+### It Actually Works But Looks Weird
+- This is probably user error (no offense)
+- Check that your keymap follows standard QMK conventions
+- Try the `--list` command to see what layouts are available

 ## License